-- Be less fussy with what they are eating!
+- They are less fussy about what they are eating!

-- Not be psyched up and prepared for a dinner table battle ( catch them off guard !)
+- They are not psyched up and prepared for a dinner table battle ( catch them off guard !)

-- Not paying attention to what they are eating!
+- They’re not paying attention to what they are eating!

-- Willing to fight each other over the last carrot!
+- They fight each other over the last carrot!

 I decided that the first day would be all about coaxing them over to the plate

-- So, I mostly sliced fruit which I know they love, with just some bell peppers sliced in between.
+- I sliced fruit which I know they love, with just some bell peppers sliced in between.